 Although Schools Tree Day is officially celebrated today (Friday, July 29th), teachers can still register a site for any day of the year.
 Schools Tree Day is organised by Planet Ark in partnership with Toyota Australia's local dealership network, which provides on the grounds support at local tree planting sites Australia-wide.

-Hasmukh joined Planet Ark to support the National Tree Day campaign.
+Hasmukh joined Planet Ark to support the National Tree Day campaign in 2016.
 He has a wealth of experience working with other great environmental organisations, as well as a degree in environmental science.
 Hasmukh also volunteers with the SES and continues to support other environment groups as a volunteer.

 - Scientist Discover Massive New Forests »